Minnesota Human Rights Lab

 Lead: Fionnuala Ní Aoláin, Law, Director of Human Rights Center

-Accountability for Corporate Complicity in Human Rights Violations in Latin America
+From the Holocaust to Apartheid: Corporate Complicity in Human Rights Violations

 Lead: Leigh Payne, Senior Research Fellow, Human Rights Program